deadlydog/PowerShell.tiPS/ReadMe.md

 ### 📰 Show a tip

-To show a tip in the terminal, run the following command:
+To show a nicely formatted tip in the terminal, run the following command:

 ```powershell
 Write-PowerShellTip